stellar/awesome-stellar/README.md

 - [AnchorUSD](https://www.anchorusd.com/) - Redeemable and stable cryptocurrency anchored 1-for-1 to the US dollar.
 All deposits are secured in US-domiciled bank accounts.

 - [Token X](https://token.io/x) - Token X is backed 1:1 by fiat money and independently audited to confirm that assets in escrow match the outstanding stablecoins.
-Token X is ledger agnostic and currently runs on Stellar and Ethereum.
 All major currencies are supported.

 - [Tempo](https://tempo.eu.com/en) - Tempo's EURT is a stable coin, backed by on hand cash, 1 EURT = 1 EUR.